Ravy-LFL/GlycoFreq/README.md

 - **contact_with_CARA.pdb** : The PDB file with the proportion of interaction as b-factor.

 - **out_count_carbohydrates.csv** : The CSV file which contains the informations of how many time a residue is in contact with the carbohydrate.

+- **infos_carbosçresidue.csv** : The CSV file which contains the informations about the carbohydrates.

 These outputs are also in the `examples/results/`.